tramblei/vivaldo/README.md

 * Real time LED feedback indicating correlation between song stored on server and actual audio inputted by user
 * Plot of correlation values (vs. time) that is sent back to server and saved

+A video demostrating functionality and complete documentation are located in the docs/ directory.

 ## Getting Started